datacamp-content-public/courses-machine-translation-and-understanding-text-in-python-thushan-ganegedara/slides/chapter_1_e493fe72b09a643d6cc7f8e7b6c447bb.md

 `@script`
-In this lesson, we will be focusing on general ideas around word vectors; a powerful numerical representation of words.
+Hi, in this lesson, we will be exploring some general ideas around word vectors; a powerful numerical representation of words that is ubiquitously used for natural language processing tasks.

 ---